Web-Development-Environments-2023/307957290/README.md

 Web Adrress:
 https://web-development-environments-2023.github.io/307957290/

-The web icon(tab of the web) taken from UX Wing https://uxwing.com/ The code for youtube video embeded in the background taken from an article "https://alvarotrigo.com/blog/how-to-create-a-youtube-video-background-with-css/"
+The web icon(lipstick-icon.png-tab of the web) taken from UX Wing https://uxwing.com/ The code for youtube video embeded in the background taken from an article "https://alvarotrigo.com/blog/how-to-create-a-youtube-video-background-with-css/"

 3 html distribution: